 UNC Adult Neurology residents train in patient neurology at a single site: the UNC Hospitals.
 The residents also train in outpatient neurology and have their longitudinal clinic with their own patients at the UNC Hospitals Neurology Clinic, a free-standing facility two miles away from UNC Hospitals.

 Organizing the residency program within a large university-based medical center allows for an exceptionally enriched training environment with an optimal ratio of outpatient to inpatient care.
 Since UNC Hospitals is a major academic secondary- and tertiary-referral center, a great number of subspecialty opportunities are available for our residents.
 An exceptional degree of integration with basic science and other clinical departments provides outstanding research opportunities for the early stages of an academic career.

 Residents from the Adult Neurology Residency train in diverse inpatient settings such as the inpatient ward services, the neurology consultation service, the epilepsy monitoring unit and the Neurosciences Intensive Care Unit (NSICU).
 The neurology inpatient consultation service provides neurology consultations for all UNC Hospitals and UNC Emergency Room.

 The North Carolina Neurosciences Hospital

 The North Carolina Neurosciences Hospital serves as the inpatient facility for Neurology, Neurosurgery, Otolaryngology, and Psychiatry.
 The helicopter pad for acute patient transfer is conveniently located on top of Neuroscience hospital and UNC Emergency room is located in the basement.
 The hospital is one of the few modern dedicated neuroscience hospitals in the country.

-The Department of Neurology Adult Neurology Ward is located on the 6th floor of the Neurosciences Hospital.
+The Department of Neurology Adult Neurology Ward is located on the sixth floor of the Neurosciences Hospital.
 This is a 34-bed unit comprised of private and semi-private rooms, all with in-room computer terminals for order entry and electronic medical records.
 The majority of beds are designated for use by Neurology, and the others are shared with ENT and Neurosurgery.
-The ward serves as the home of the UNC Health Care Comprehensive Stroke Center, a Joint Commission-certified Comprehensive Stroke Center.
+The ward serves as the home of the UNC Health Care Comprehensive Stroke Center, a Joint Commission Certified Comprehensive Stroke Center.